 Chanell Crichlow is a low brass multi-instrumentalist, composer, performer, and educator.
 She formed PitchBlak Brass Band in 2010 at the start of what became a vibrant brass band movement in New York City and across the globe.
-The group received high acclaim in both Downbeat Magazine and The Source Magazine during their tenure.
+The group received high acclaim in both Downbeat and The Source magazines during their tenure.

-A 2021 Sundance Composers Lab Fellow, Chanell had the opportunity to work closely with Film and Television composers on her craft.
-Creative Advisors for the intensive included Laura Karpman, Blake Neely, Heather McIntosh, George S. Clinton, Mychael Danna, Kathryn Bostic, Jeff Rona, and Christopher Willis.
+A 2021 Sundance Composers Lab Fellow, Chanell had the opportunity to work closely with film and television composers on her craft.
+Creative advisors for the intensive included Laura Karpman, Blake Neely, Heather McIntosh, George S. Clinton, Mychael Danna, Kathryn Bostic, Jeff Rona, and Christopher Willis.

 As a tubist, she has performed with Yuga Cohler (YEETHOVEN, K-POP), Ludwig Göransson, (Wordless Music Orchestra), Solange (Governors Ball Music Festival), Andy Grammer (The Tonight Show Starring Jimmy Fallon, Today Show), Shamir (The Late Show with Stephen Colbert), Pharoahe Monch (The Ecstatic Music Festival, Duke University), and more.